Ometria/ometria.android_sdk/README.md

 }
 ```

 7\.
-App Links Guide
+App links guide
 ----------------------------

-Ometria sends personalized emails with URLs that point back to your website.
+Ometria sends personalised emails with URLs that point back to your website.
 In order to open these URLs inside your application, make sure you follow this guide.

+### Pre-requisites

+First, make sure you have an SSL-enabled Ometria tracking domain set up for your account.
+You may already have this for
+your email campaigns, but if not ask your Ometria contact to set one up, and they should provide you with the domain.

 ### Handle App Links inside your application